Sometimes it’s okay not to fit into every aspect of the local culture.

 Some things I obviously don’t want to take part in.
 Other things have etched question marks in my conscience.
 Sometimes I make a judgment and confront a North African only to discover that I have interpreted the matter through my Western worldview.
 I also find many cultural aspects that are a beautiful representation of God’s character.

 Every culture has its ups and downs.
-And every foreigner should determine how to accept the good in a culture without the bad.
-Ideally, our right choices will set us apart from mainstream culture.
+And every foreigner should determine how to accept the good in a culture without the bad; thus, our right choices will set us apart from mainstream culture.
 That’s why I say it’s okay to be a foreigner.